MokshagnaDokku/CODETECH-TASK-2/README.md

 Objectives:

--Perform exploratory data analysis (EDA) on a dataset to understand its characteristics, distributions, correlations, and outliers.
+*Implement a simple linear regression model using a dataset with continuous target variables.

+*Split the data into training and testing sets.

--Visualize the findings using various plots to gain insights into the data.
+*Train the model on the training data.

+*Evaluate the model's performance using metrics like mean squared error (MSE) and R-squared (R²).

+*Make predictions on the test set.

+*Visualize the regression line and actual vs. predicted values to assess the model's accuracy.

 Key Activities:

--Data Loading: Load the dataset using pandas.
+1.Data Loading: Load the dataset using pandas.

--Data Cleaning: Handle missing values, duplicates, and any inconsistencies in the data.
+2.Data Preprocessing: Handle missing values and perform any necessary data cleaning.

--Data Exploration:

--Summary Statistics: Compute summary statistics like mean, median, standard deviation, etc.

--Distribution Analysis: Plot histograms and box plots to understand the distribution of variables.

--Correlation Analysis: Compute and visualize correlations between variables using heatmaps.

--Outlier Detection: Identify and visualize outliers using scatter plots and box plots.

--Data Visualization: Use matplotlib and seaborn to create various plots for visualizing the data.
+3.Data Splitting: Split the dataset into training and testing sets.

+4.Model Training: Train a simple linear regression model on the training data.

+5.Model Evaluation: Evaluate the model's performance using metrics such as mean squared error (MSE) and R-squared (R²).

+6.Predictions: Make predictions on the test set.

+7.Visualization:

+*Plot the regression line.

+Visualize actual vs. predicted values.
 Technologies Used:

--Python: The programming language used for the analysis.
+-Python: The programming language used for the analysis and modeling.

 -pandas: For data manipulation and analysis.

 -numpy: For numerical operations.

+-scikit-learn: For machine learning algorithms and evaluation metrics.

 -matplotlib: For creating static, animated, and interactive visualizations.

--seaborn: For statistical data visualization based on matplotlib.
+-seaborn: For statistical data visualization.

 Key Insights:

--Distribution of Variables: Histograms and box plots revealed the distribution of the data, highlighting skewness and the presence of outliers.

--Correlation between Variables: Heatmaps showed significant correlations between certain pairs of variables, indicating potential relationships.

--Outliers: Scatter plots and box plots identified outliers, which could be important for further analysis or modeling
+-Model Performance: The model's performance is evaluated using MSE and R², which indicate how well the model fits the data.

+-Regression Line: The regression line provides a visual representation of the relationship between the feature and the target variable.

+-Actual vs. Predicted Values: The scatter plot of actual vs. predicted values helps in assessing the model's accuracy and identifying any systematic errors